foxypool/docs/docs/proof-of-spacetime/glossary.md

 #### Compressed plots
 A plot file where some data is not stored on disk, but instead computed on the fly using your CPU or GPU.
 Different `c` sizes indicate the level of the compression, where higher numbers mean higher compression.
-Currently, there are two implementations: "Chia Official" using bladebit and madMAx using gigahorse.
+Currently, there are multiple implementations: "Chia Official" using bladebit, madMAx using gigahorse and DrPlotter.
 You can see [this comparison](https://xch.farm/compressed-plots/){target=_blank} for details.

 #### Plot file
 The file holding your stored hashes for farming.
 Plot files have varying sizes indicated by their `k` size, where higher `k` sizes mean bigger plot files.
 Each step roughly doubles the plot size.
 The minimum `k` size for CHIA mainnet is 32 which results in a ~101 GiB plot file.